-The UK Government does not agree with the Continuity bill and wants some devolved powers for 7 years after Brexit.
+The UK Government wants some devolved powers back.

 Article 50 is an EU rule which tells members what they have to do when they are leaving.

-It gives members 2 years to get ready for leaving.
+It gives members 2 years to get ready for leaving or stay.
 The UK leaving date is March 2019.